 Memory Foam Mattresses Feel Better

 And in the end, let’s face it: memory foam mattresses sleep better.
 Not only are they able to support your spine, they can contour to your body in ways that a coil spring mattress can’t.
 This creates a heavenly sleep that is individually tailored to each sleeper.
 The technique of memory foam is a true 21st century development, which came to being after NASA scientists developed it for astronauts.
-NASA realized that sleeping was super important to the wellbeing of its astronauts, something that we’ve covered in previous articles on this very blog.
+NASA realized that sleeping was super important to the wellbeing of its astronauts.

 So which sounds better to you, a grungy old spring coil mattress, or a state of the art memory foam?
 Yeah, the answer sounds like a no-brainer to us too.
 Let’s make a resolution that 2018 is the year that spring coil mattresses go the way of the tape deck.
 Sure, you can remember fondly the times you had in the nineties, but it’s time to treat yourself to beautiful, relaxed, and most importantly modern sleep.
 You’ll never go back to the way things were.